Natural Baby Brands that Aren’t “Natural” at All

 However, there are other moms (like me) who “ain’t got time for that,” and have been shocked to find out that their favorite go-to products from natural baby brands are actually unfavorable no-no’s for their kids to be using.

 Most of Burt’s Bees products are extremely safe in the ingredients department.
 So, this might come as a shock to you to find out that some of their baby products are actually considered some of the most toxic on the shelves.
 Their cream-to-powder diaper cream and baby powder, as well as their Baby Bee Tear-free Bubble Bath, are rated at a 9 on the Think Dirty app.
 They both contain ingredients that can produce developmental and reproductive toxicity, such as “fragrance and phenoxyethanol.”
-Since most of the Burt’s Bees products don’t contain these type of ingredients, and are relatively harmless with most of the product line, it’s very shocking to find out that the most toxic ones are ones marketed for babies.
+Since most of the Burt’s Bees products don’t contain these types of ingredients and are relatively harmless with most of the product line, it’s very shocking to find out that the most toxic ones are ones marketed for babies.